beltex/SMCKit/README.md

 SMCKit
 ======

-An OS X System Management Controller (SMC) library & command line tool in Swift for Intel based Macs.
+An Apple System Management Controller (SMC) library & command line tool in Swift for Intel based Macs.
 The library works by talking to the AppleSMC.kext (kernel extension), the private driver for the SMC.
 Read temperature sensors, get and set fan speed (RPM), and more.

-- For an example usage of this library, see [dshb](https://github.com/beltex/dshb), an OS X system monitor in Swift
+- For an example usage of this library, see [dshb](https://github.com/beltex/dshb), a macOS system monitor in Swift
-- For other system related statistics in Swift for OS X, see [SystemKit](https://github.com/beltex/SystemKit)
+- For other system related statistics in Swift for macOS, see [SystemKit](https://github.com/beltex/SystemKit)